 Benjamin Arfmann directed Dismissed and this marks his feature film debut.
 He’s done short films and TV-series in the past, but this is his first feature film.
 As such, I would certainly be happy with the result if I were him.
 Especially the fact that the movie did have a pretty tight runtime.

-Dismissed is available on Netflix in the US now!
+Dismissed is available on Netflix in several countries now!

 Director: Benjamin Arfmann

 Cast: Dylan Sprouse, Randall Park, Chris Bauer, Brooke Dillman, Rae Gray